Consensys/doc.goquorum/docs/HowTo/Logging and Errors.md

 - `"unknown ancestor"`: This is usually due to an issue with fast sync.
 Restarting the node may resolve it.
 - `"blacklisted hash"`: The cause and resolution of this is similar to the `"Found bad hash, rewinding chain"` error.

-Note that more recent versions of quorum may already include fixes to prevent some of these issues.
+Note that more recent versions of GoQuorum may already include fixes to prevent some of these issues.

 ## Resolution of database corruption issues

 Corruption of the database (chain data) can occur due to lack of resources, or after a 'forced' shutdown.
-In some cases, quorum will recover automatically or require a restart of the failing node.
+In some cases, GoQuorum will recover automatically or require a restart of the failing node.

 If the node does not recover then it may require the chaindata to be deleted and resynced.